1. Listening skills.

 An experienced, ‘rock star’ agent may sound appealing, but make sure he or she has enough time to devote to your home search.
 Going with a celebrated real estate agent with an impressive client list might not be the right fit for you, especially if you’re a first-time homebuyer and you find yourself competing for time with million dollar clients.
 Don’t be afraid to ask how many other clients the agent has and how quickly he or she can typically respond if you see your potential “dream home” hit the market.
 Who knows?
 An up-and-coming agent with drive and a smaller client set might be a better option.

 4. Selling strategy.

 It’s not unreasonable to expect the real estate agent who you’ve chosen to sell your home to give you the rundown on their marketing and sales strategy.
-In this economy, it probably won’t be enough to stick a sign out front and list your home in the MLS.
-Is your agent active in social media?
+It probably won’t be enough to stick a sign out front and list your home in the MLS.
+Is your agent active on social media?
 How do they plan to maximize your listing’s exposure?
 Has he or she done their homework to price the home competitively?
 Be sure to ask the tough questions and make sure you’re comfortable with the answers.